anotherRedbeard/apimdemo-environment/README.md

 ### Scripts

 I have created a few scripts to help me test things out.
-There is currently no specific README for them, but each script has inline comments to describe what is happening.
+Each script has inline comments to describe what is happening.
 In the future I will move these into the bicep section and create a main file to deploy these specific setups.